fjp/fjp.github.io/collections/_design-patterns/design-patterns.md

 Categories give us a way to think about the way groups of patterns relate and how patterns within a group relate to one another.
 They also give us a way to extrapolate to new patterns.

+## Warning on Design Patterns

+Design Patterns often introduce additional classes and objects, and so they can increase the complexity of your designs.
+Design Patterns can also add more layers to your design, which adds not only complexity, but also inefficiency.
+Also, using a Design Pattern can sometimes be outright overkill.
+Many times you can fall back on your design principles and find a much simpler solution to solve the same problem.
+If that happens, don't fight it.
+Use the simpler solution.
+However, when a Design Pattern is the right tool for the job, the advantages are many.
+Follow the SOLID Design Principles.

 ## SOLID Design Principles

 ### Single Responsibility Principle (SRP)